 Every effort has been made to ensure that the information in this module is accurate.
-However, Care & Repair and EAC FirstStop cannot accept any responsibility for errors or omissions.
+However, Care & Repair and FirstStop cannot accept any responsibility for errors or omissions.
 This is a fast moving field - contacts, policy and practice are constantly changing.
 We would welcome any feedback about content, eg. broken weblinks, organisational changes.
-Please email these to info@careandrepair-england.org.uk.
+Please email these to info@careandrepair-england.org.uk

 All rights reserved.
 No part of the document, including any illustrations or diagrams, may be reproduced in whole or in part without written permission of both FirstStop and Care & Repair England.
-Care & Repair England is an Industrial and Provident Society with Charitable Status No. 25121R.